kamilczerw/revolut-devops-test/README.md

 There are a few things that I didn't have time to implement and should be part of the final solution:

+### CI

-- **Github Actions** - The repo contains the minimal github actions configuration.
+The repo contains the minimal github actions configuration.
 It builds and tests the application on each push to the `main` branch or the PRs.
 I would however extend the configuration to include the following:

 - The builds running on `main` should produce the docker image and push it to `ghcr.io` where it can be used by the deployment pipeline.
 - The builds running on the PRs should run block the PR from merging if the tests are failing.

-- **Deployment** - The deployment of the application should be configured in the GitOps repository that handles all the deployment.
-For example, if the organization uses ArgoCD, the `Application` resource should be created in such repository.
-- **IaC** - The infrastructure as code should be used to create necessary resources in on GCP or AWS.
-I would chose either Terraform or OpenTofu for this task.
+### CD

+For more reliable deployment, I would use ArgoCD with Argo Rollouts to ensure the deployment process is smooth and provides the ability to update the application with zero downtime and small impact on the users.